mubrik/mubrik/README.md

 - 👋 Hi, I’m @mubrik.
 I create programs using magic and a little bit of code.
 - 👀 I’m interested in time control, typescript, teleportation and python.
-- 🌱 I’m currently learning C!
+- 🌱 I’m currently learning C, data structures and algorithms!
 - 📫 You can reach me via mail @mubarakg4u@gmail.com for collaborations ;)

 <!---